Hangua-dw666/eovd/README.md

-# A Systematic Evaluation of GNN Explainers for Vulnerability Detection: Faithfulness, Semantic Alignment, and Robustness
+# Beyond General-Graph Benchmarks: Evaluating GNN Explainers for Vulnerability Detection across Faithfulness, Semantic Alignment, and Robustness

 Welcome to our code repository 🌟.

-Here we provide the PyTorch implementation of our paper 📚 "A Systematic Evaluation of GNN Explainers for Vulnerability Detection: Faithfulness, Semantic Alignment, and Robustness".
+Here we provide the PyTorch implementation of our paper 📚 "Beyond General-Graph Benchmarks: Evaluating GNN Explainers for Vulnerability Detection across Faithfulness, Semantic Alignment, and Robustness".

 We are excited to share our work with the community and encourage collaborative exploration and discussion.